rabwill/react-feedback-incoming-webhook/README.md

 - in the command-line run:
   - **npm install**
   - **gulp serve**
+- Update the webpart settings to have the URL to your configured Incoming Webhook URL, [see here how you can configure one](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?WT.mc_id=m365-11878-rwilliams)

-  > Microsoft Graph API  Permission has to be granted at a minimum of User.Read
+  > Microsoft Graph API  Permission has to be granted at a minimum of User.Read.
+Check this blog for more info on how to do that [Grant API Permission using CLI for Microsoft365](https://blog.mastykarz.nl/grant-api-permissions-office-365-cli/), previously knows as Office365CLI.

 ## Features

-- The webhook URL is configurable for ease of change (should ideally be a secret, but used as a feature here for demo purpose)
+- The webhook URL is configurable for ease of change (should ideally be a secret, but used as a setting here for demo purpose)
 - Uses Graph to get user information to be clear on the feedback card in Teams conversation.
-- Used adaptive cards for easy development in SPFx
+- Used adaptive cards for easy development in SPFx as well as to post the message to Teams, making it more interactive and grab more attention.

 ## References